But using Emacs for Java or Scala seems like taking a few steps back in human race's development, right? Or maybe?...

 addSbtPlugin("org.ensime" % "ensime-sbt-cmd" % "VERSION")

-The VERSION string should be replaced with the latest plugin version that can be read on the plugin project page in the README.md section.
+string should be replaced with the latest plugin version that can be read

 At last the project should be (re)generated with the command: